 SATURDAY-SUNDAY Transportation to Puyallup or SeaTac Airport after camp….
 For an additional $95 we will provide lunch and transportation to Puyallup for pick-up anytime between 2:00-5:00 pm on Saturday, or for $195 we will provide lunch and dinner plus transportation to SeaTac Airport anytime in the late afternoon or evening.
 For $245 participants can stay overnight with us at Blue Skye Farm and be picked up in Puyallup anytime Sunday morning or afternoon, or for $295 participants can stay overnight with us at Blue Skye Farm and get dropped off at SeaTac Airport anytime Sunday morning or afternoon.

-STEP 1 – Reserve your spots in camp by making $200 deposits via one of the following methods:
+STEP 1 – Reserve your spots by making $100 deposit per camper per week via one of the following methods:

 • Zelle to “email@example.com” with a note including camper names and ages, camp dates and theme, plus your EMAIL & PHONE since Zelle doesn’t automatically share that with us;